sequelize/umzug/README.md

 The *migrator* is a framework agnostic migration tool for Node.JS.
 The tool itself is not specifically related to databases but basically provides a clean API for running and rolling back tasks.

 ## Persistence
 In order to keep track of already executed tasks, *migrator* logs successfully executed migrations.
 This is done in order to allow rollbacks of tasks.
-There are multiple logging strategy presets, from which you can choose.
+There are multiple storage presets available, from which you can choose.
 Adding a custom is  super simple as well.

-## Logging strategies
+## Storages

 ### JSON
-Using the `json` logging strategy will create a JSON file which will contain an array with all the executed migrations.
+Using the `json` storage will create a JSON file which will contain an array with all the executed migrations.
 You can specify the path to the file.
 The default for that is `migrator.json` in the working directory of the process.

 ### Sequelize
-Using the `sequelize` logging stategy will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
+Using the `sequelize` storage will create a table in your database called `SequelizeMeta` containing an entry for each executed migration.
 You will have to pass a configured instance of Sequelize.
 Optionally you can specify the table name.

 ### Legacy Sequelize
-Using the `legacy` logging strategy will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
+Using the `legacy` storage will create the obsolete `SequelizeMeta` table structure which contains information about executed migration runs which contains a `from` and a `to` column.
 You will have to pass a configured instance of Sequelize.
-Please note, that using this strategy is not recommended.
+Please note, that using this storage is not recommended.

 ### Custom
 TBD.
 Pass an object...